nelsonjingusc/wap3-x1-agentic-settlement/README.md

 Escrow and verification layer for AI agents on X1 EcoChain.

+> **X1-focused summary**
+>
+> This repository is a focused proof-of-concept of the WAP3 agentic escrow and verification layer on **X1 EcoChain**.
+It demonstrates how AI agents and DePIN-style devices can lock value, verify off-chain work, and settle payments on an energy-efficient, PoA EVM chain with sub-cent fees.
+The code and docs are intentionally minimal so that X1 engineers and reviewers can quickly understand, run, and extend the core settlement pattern.

 This shows how AI agents and DePIN devices can:

 1. Lock funds in an on-chain escrow